JulienVig/CS-433-Road-Segmentation/README.md

 </table>

 In the context of the [EPFL Road Segmentation AICrowd challenge](https://www.aicrowd.com/challenges/epfl-ml-road-segmentation), our goal is to create a machine learning model that labels every 16x16 patches as either `road` or `background` on satellite images from GoogleMaps.
 The dataset is composed of 100 training images along with their respective ground truths and the 50-image test set whose predictions are to be submitted on AICrowd.
 For that, we trained a U-Net model that predicts each pixel's class as well as a Convolutional Neural Network trained to output a 2D-grid of labels: one for each patch of the image.
 In the end the U-Net, trained using heavy data augmentation, was more performant and is used for our final AICrowd submission ([#109366](https://www.aicrowd.com/challenges/epfl-ml-road-segmentation/submissions/109366)), reaching an F1 of 90% score and an accuracy of 94.5%.
+The detailed explanations are described in this [report](../master/report.pdf).

 ### Team members
 * Julien Benhaim